DanieLLL5/Group-04-BDA-project/README.md

     └── Group 04 - BDA Project (02).ipynb     # Databricks notebook with the GraphFrames implementation.
 ├── data/                          # Folder that stores the dataset │   └── Sales Transaction v.4a.zip # Transactional dataset (compressed)
-└── README.md                      # Project documentation
+├── reporting/                     # Folder that stores the final report of the results │   └── Group 04 - BDA Project.pdf # Report of the final results in pdf format └── README.md                      # Project documentation
 ```